You’ve been promoted. Or, maybe, you’re starting a new job at a new company. Either way, you have a fresh start– and a new set of challenges.

 - Know someone recently promoted?
 Help them be successful: How to Ensure a New Manager Succeeds

 - Make sure you’re a manager for the right reasons: Bad Manager: 5 Signs of a Bad Manager

 - Learn about the power of promoting from within: 3 Key Reasons to Promote from Within at Your Company

 - And avoid the pitfalls that can come from promoting from within so it works out: The Top 10 Reasons Companies Fail at Promoting from Within

-You can also help build all the right habits more easily, stay organized in one place, and get helpful nudges to follow best practices when you use Lighthouse’s software for managers.
+You can also help build all the right habits more easily, stay organized with everything important to all of your team members in one place, and get helpful nudges to follow leadership best practices when you use Lighthouse’s software for managers.

 It’s the perfect tool for first-time managers and experienced leaders alike to help you manage more effectively.
 Plus, you can get a free, 21-day trial when you sign up here.